decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 #### Rotation Limitations

 - This rotation method does not cover cases where a multi-sig is required.
-Rotations with such requirements should use a more expressive protocol.
+Rotations with such requirements SHOULD use a more expressive protocol.
 - This rotation method only supports the case where a new [DID](https://www.w3.org/TR/did-core/) is used, replacing an old [DID](https://www.w3.org/TR/did-core/) which is no longer used.
-Adjustments to [DIDs](https://www.w3.org/TR/did-core/) used between different parties that does not fit this narrow use should use a more expressive protocol.
+Adjustments to [DIDs](https://www.w3.org/TR/did-core/) used between different parties that does not fit this narrow use SHOULD use a more expressive protocol.